pschool-in/curriculum/grammar/6-8/idioms-8.md

 ‘To pull through’ means
 To recover, To pull with strength, To use a lot of energy, To control

 A fish out of water
-In want of a house, Determined to live, In a strange situation
+In a strange situation, In want of a house, Determined to live

 ‘A wild goose chase’ is
 A useless enterprise, A violent chase, A pleasurable hunt, A harsh gesture

 Make hay while the sun shines
-Be active during the day, Be merry during the summer, Make maximum use of a given opportunity
+Make maximum use of a given opportunity, Be active during the day, Be merry during the summer

 To bank upon
 To depend, To hope, To harness, To invest
 ```

 ### Fill in the blanks (drag and drop)

 Complete the sesntence using suitable idioms.

 ```
 I was feeling a bit *under the weather*.
 It was her chance to speak and she was *getting cold feet*.